terrycojones/crossbarwww/website/crossbario/docs/HTTP-Pusher-Service.md

 > This feature is available starting with Crossbar **0.9.5**

-Imagine you have an existing application which isn't based on WAMP components.
-Say a REST or classical Web application using HTTP.
+Imagine you have an existing application which isn't based on WAMP components -- say, a REST or classical Web application using HTTP.

 Now what if you just want to *add* some real-time features *without* changing your existing app to use WAMP or migrate from synchronous, blocking to asynchronous, non-blocking code?